Port of Newcastle is upgrading port infrastructure to support the growth of cruise shipping for Newcastle and the Hunter region.

 I will be visiting Newcastle as a cruise passenger during the construction.
 What can I expect?

-Construction of the cruise terminal will take place in 2018.
 Port of Newcastle will continue to welcome cruise ships and their passengers as construction takes place and will work closely with cruise operators to ensure the continuity of operations.
-Our dedicated volunteers will be on hand to ensure that passengers receive a warm welcome.